bojand/fsto-2018-grpc/slides.md

 ???

 - SayHello is the implementation of our service
-- Think of it as lamda function
+- Think of it as lambda function
 - The code in main() is a bit of boiler plate
 - Reflection is for introspection.
   - The service can explain what services and methods this grpc server has
-  - Client can connect and build the client without knowning what lives on the server
+  - Client can connect and build the client without knowing what lives on the server

 ---